keathley/chattdevs/README.md

 Now you should be good to go.

+## Running Tests

+In order to run the tests you need to prepare you test database:

+   $ rake db:test:prepare

 ## Contributing

 This project is community driven so if you have an idea or see something that